 After a moisturizer, always apply sunscreen.
 The best ones have an SPF of at least 30 and are broad spectrum, according to Herrmann.
 "It's important to remember that if you're using a moisturizer with an SPF of 15 and a makeup with an SPF of 15, your effective SPF is 15, not 30.
 No cumulative benefits here!" she explains.
 "DNA Sheer Defense SPF 50+ is made with DNA-repairing enzymes, so it's actually repairing the past and protecting the future of your skin—a two-in-one."

 Step 4: Nightly Treatments

 "At night, I typically recommend reparative or corrective serums and sometimes a retinoid," says Herrmann.
 "For overall improved collagen synthesis and increased skin health, I like DNA Regeneration Serum containing plant-based growth factors."

-Be sure to pay extra-close attention to areas that tend to show signs of aging more quickly than others.
+Pay extra-close attention to areas that show signs of aging more quickly.
 "It's important to use serums on your lower eyelids and neck because these are your most delicate areas and tend to show aging first," says Herrmann.
 "For pigment problems, I recommend SkinCeuticals C E Ferulic.
 The antioxidants in this serum help brighten the complexion without being overly irritating."